LogtalkDotOrg/logtalk3/library/meta/NOTES.md

 About
 -----

 This library provides implementations of common meta-predicates.
-The `meta` object implements common Prolog meta-predicates like `map/3` and `fold_left/4`.
+The `meta` object implements common meta-predicates like `map/3` and `fold_left/4`.

 See also the `meta_compiler` library, which provides optimized compilation of meta-predicate calls.